 Small settlements can be seen in the center of each individual field in the image, which typically contains a church, a school, and a soccer field.
 These communities are joined by a road network depicted by the straight lines that bisect the radial fields and connect the adjacent areas.

 Meandering streams and rivers can be seen flowing through the fields.
 The long, thin strips of land in the top right of the image are most likely cultivated soybean fields.

 Rainforests worldwide are being destroyed at an alarming rate.
 This is of great concern as they play an important role in global climate, and are home to a wide variety of plants and animals.

 Because of their unique perspective from space, Earth observation satellites are instrumental in providing comprehensive information on the full extent and rate of deforestation, which is particularly useful for monitoring remote areas.

 This composite image was created by combing three separate ‘Normalized Difference Vegetation Index’ images from the Copernicus Sentinel-2 mission.
-The first image, from April 8, 2019, is visible in red; the second from June 22, 2019, can be seen in green; and the third from September 5, 2019 can be seen in blue.
-The Normalised Difference Vegetation Index is widely used in remote sensing as it gives scientists an accurate measure of healthy and status of plant growth.
+The first image, from April 8, 2019, is visible in red; the second from June 22, 2019, can be seen in green; and the third from September 5, 2019, can be seen in blue.
+The Normalised Difference Vegetation Index is widely used in remote sensing as it gives scientists an accurate measure of the health and status of plant growth.